dharanijana24/guess-my-number-/README.md

 # guess-my-number-
-Guess my number? is a small game, by using DOM.
+Guess my number? is a small game, by using javascript.